triton-inference-server/server/deploy/oci/README.md

 ### Using Cloud Shell from OCI Web Console

-It is possible to access your OKE Cluster [directly from the OCI Web Console] (https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm).
+It is possible to access your OKE Cluster [directly from the OCI Web Console](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm).
 Helm v3 is already available from the Cloud Shell.

 ### Helm v3